-This increases the environmental output by 13 AAHUs, for a total of 92 AAHUs.
-The incremental cost per incremental AAHU is \$385, only slightly higher than Plan 2 (\$380).
+This increases the environmental output by 12 AAHUs, for a total of 92 AAHUs.
+The incremental cost per incremental AAHU is \$417, only slightly higher than Plan 2 (\$375).
 It partially restores 106 acres at a first cost of \$824,000.
 Plan 3 partially addresses a second Planning Objective (Restore Stream Connectivity).
 Given the increase in environmental outputs with only a small increase in incremental costs, this plan is worth the Federal investment.

-Plan 4 - Restore Tributary A, Open Side Channel 1, Sod Farm Reforestation
+3.3.4 Plan 4 - Restore Tributary A, Open Side Channel 1, Sod Farm Reforestation beneficial effects.

-Plan 4 builds on Plan 3 by incrementally adding reforestation of the land previously used as a sod farm.
-Restoring the historic Freshwater Forested Wetland (bottomland hardwood forest) will create significant beneficial effects.
 It will restore a native floodplain bottomland hardwood forest that connects riparian forest communities to higher bottomlands (flood less than a 5-year frequency) and upland forested habitats.
 The restored forest habitat will reduce forest fragmentation and increase habitat diversity, availability, and connectivity important for numerous native forest-dependent wildlife species, including species of conservation concern (forest interior birds, reptiles and amphibians, and bats [including one federally listed species]), as well as for relatively stable native wildlife species.
 Reforestation of the sod farm with native hardwood tree species will help to reduce the spread of invasive species that threaten native habitats.